xxdoc/DialogModule/README.md

 # Documentation

-char * window_get_caption(void * window_handle) This function returns the caption of the specified window (this is the text that appears on the top of the window).
-The string returned is then copied from that window to the dialog windows, so that the dialogs have a window caption that matches the window specified.
-Call this function before each dialog function that would normally have no window caption, if you want those dialogs to have a window caption.
-On Windows, window_handle can be an HWND.
-On Mac OS X, window_handle can be an NSWindow * .
-On Linux, window_handle can be an XLib Window.

 double show_message(char * str) This function creates a pop-up message box which displays the string defined in the code and a button marked "Ok" to close it.

 double show_question(char * str) This function creates a pop-up message box with two buttons for "Yes" and "No".
 It returns true or false depending on which one of the two buttons the user presses.